4% Real Estate Commission Explained

 Negotiate a lower rate

-Before you start negotiating realtor commissions, consider what you can offer potential agents to help support them working for a lower rate.
+Before negotiating realtor commissions, consider what you can offer potential agents to help support them working for a lower rate.

 When shopping around for agents, be sure to interview several realtors.
 This will allow you to compare commission rates and services and create competing bids for your listing.
 Use your research of local market rates and your state’s average commission rates to help justify a lower rate if an agent asks for a higher rate.